 Irkutsk Oblast was in the thick of many historical events, including the construction of forts (ostrogs), the caravan trade route, the Decembrists exile, and the dramatic moments of the Russian Civil War.

 The oblast is also known for its unique natural heritage, Baikal Lake and the Pribailaksy National Park, the Circum-Baikal Railway, and the ski resort Baikalsk.
-In 2016, the population of the oblast was estimated to be 2 412 800 people and the area – 296487 miles (767900 kilometers).
+The population of the oblast is roughly estimated to be 2,5 million people and the area – 296487 miles (767900 kilometers).
 The Russians (90%), Buryats, and Ukrainians constitute the majority of the population.

 The region has a severely continental climate.
 The average temperature during the cold period varies from -12 °C to -20 °C, yet, it does not stay low all the time.
 During the summer, the temperature starts from + 10°С and can go up to +37°С. The temperature in fall varies from +10° to 0°С. The freezing cold comes gradually, with the first snow at the end of September.